Agreement on Movement and Access

 The Agreement on Movement and Access (AMA) was an agreement between Israel and the Palestinian Authority (PA) signed on 15 November 2005 aimed at improving Palestinian freedom of movement and economic activity within the Palestinian territories, and open the Rafah Crossing on the Gaza–Egypt border.
-AMA was described as: ″an agreement on facilitating the movement of people and goods within the Palestinian Territories and on opening an international crossing on the Gaza-Egypt border that will put the Palestinians in control of the entry and exit of people.″ Part of the agreement was the Agreed Principles for Rafah Crossing.
+AMA was described as "an agreement on facilitating the movement of people and goods within the Palestinian Territories and on opening an international crossing on the Gaza-Egypt border that will put the Palestinians in control of the entry and exit of people."
+Part of the agreement was the Agreed Principles for Rafah Crossing.

 Background and purposes

 Following the start of the Second Intifada in September 2000, Israel considerably restricted the movement of Palestinians within the Palestinian territories and between the territories and Israel and the rest of the world.
 At the Sharm el-Sheikh Summit on 8 February 2005, acting Palestinian President Mahmoud Abbas pledged that all Palestinian factions would stop all acts of violence against all Israelis everywhere while Israeli Prime Minister Ariel Sharon pledged that Israel would cease all its military activity against all Palestinians everywhere.
 They both also reaffirmed their commitment to the Roadmap for peace process.
 Sharon also agreed to release 900 Palestinian prisoners of the 7,500 being held by Israel at the time, and to withdraw Israeli forces from West Bank towns that it had reoccupied during the Intifada.
 Many consider the Sharm el-Sheikh Summit to mark the end of the Second Intifada.

 The Israel Defense Forces and Israeli settlers left the Gaza Strip on 1 September 2005 as part of Israel's unilateral disengagement plan.
-Under the Oslo Accords of 1993, signed by Israel and the Palestinian Liberation Organization (PLO), the PLO agreed that Israel would retain control of all borders of the Palestinian territories.
+Under the Oslo Accords of 1993, signed by Israel and the Palestine Liberation Organization (PLO), the PLO agreed that Israel would retain control of all borders of the Palestinian territories.
 Following the Israeli withdrawal from the Gaza Strip, while retaining its rights under the Oslo Accords, Israel and Egypt agreed that Egypt would assume control of the Egyptian side of the Rafah border crossing, the only crossing on the Egypt–Gaza border, while the Palestinian Authority (PA) would assume control on the Gazan side of the crossing.
 At the time the PA was dominated by the Fatah faction of the PLO.

 To improve the living conditions of the Palestinians and further the peace negotiations, Israel and the PA concluded the AMA, the stated goal of which was ″To promote peaceful economic development and improve the humanitarian situation on the ground″.